College Transition Process

 Official and Unofficial Transcript Policy

 Official and unofficial transcripts will include attempted and earned credits at The Post Oak School.
-Due to the nature of different grading systems, the official and unofficial transcripts published by the Admission Office will not include any attempted or earned credits from other schools.
+Due to the nature of different grading systems, the official and unofficial transcripts published by the Registrar Office will not include any attempted or earned credits from other schools.
 The final transcript for transfer students will be forwarded from the previous school and added to the student’s academic file.
 The final transcript from the previous school will also be sent to colleges and universities.
 If a college or university requires an additional transcript from other schools from a previous school year, the family is responsible for contacting the applicable school.
-A letter will be included to all transfer students’ outgoing transcripts listing all schools attended prior to attending Post Oak.